PlanningLocal planning matters and The Neighbourhood Plan

 Thank you to all those who contributed – your feedback has informed the production of a Neighbourhood Plan that will help us to influence decisions on the development of Lewes up to 2033.

-Please read the latest news on lewes4all.uk
+We will also post the latest information on lewes4all.uk